 Enhancing digital capabilities

 COVID-19 has had a massive impact on all sectors of society, and education is no exception.
 Teachers and students alike have had to adapt to online education and develop the skills that online learning and teaching require.
 Within the EIDM community, organisations such as the Education Endowment Fund are supporting the efforts of learners, parents, and schools in shaping their teaching and learning environments around guidance informed by evidence.
 Corporations and employees have had to convene meetings through various digital platforms and find ways to stay connected to each other.
+The COVID-19 crisis has also freed up time because of the overall slowdown in activities, hence the need to make good use of that time.
+For instance, an organisation can develop its employees’ capacities through online courses on different topics related to their work.
 Creativity as a result of limited internet access has resulted in new ways of working.
 Many organisations - including the Africa Evidence Network - have changed the way they plan to conduct conferences for example, with large gatherings such as Evidence 2020, going virtual.

 Some of the specific skills and attitudes that have benefitted from working and learning online include improved computer literacy, public speaking skills, effective online communication skills, increased confidence, readiness to tolerate technical problems, effective time management skills, interpersonal skills, good collaboration skills, and improved reading and writing skills.
 The work and learning transition (whether temporary or longer-term) has enabled many individuals to access different tools and resources to enhance their digital capabilities.
 The above list, of course, does not discount or downplay factors which may inhibit individuals from acquiring any new skills, such as multi-tasking, competing responsibilities, dealing with stress, digital fluencies and literacies.